danklotz/openNotes/books_2016.md

 # books
-rating is done with emoji
+Note: Sometimes I do rating with emoji

 ## reading
 - [ ] **G. Lakoff:** Where Mathematics Come From: How The Embodied Mind Brings Mathematics Into Being